 Hillman Announces Secondary Offering of Common Stock by Selling Stockholders

-/EIN News/ -- CINCINNATI, May 10, 2023 (GLOBE NEWSWIRE) -- Hillman Solutions Corp.
-(Nasdaq: HLMN) (the “Company” or “Hillman”), a leading provider of hardware products and merchandising solutions, today announced that funds affiliated with CCMP Capital Advisors, LP (the “Selling Stockholders”) intend to offer for sale their remaining interest in the Company, 22,455,000 shares of the Company’s common stock, through an underwritten public offering (the “Offering”).
+CINCINNATI, May 10, 2023 (GLOBE NEWSWIRE) -- Hillman Solutions Corp.
+HLMN (the "Company" or "Hillman"), a leading provider of hardware products and merchandising solutions, today announced that funds affiliated with CCMP Capital Advisors, LP (the "Selling Stockholders") intend to offer for sale their remaining interest in the Company, 22,455,000 shares of the Company's common stock, through an underwritten public offering (the "Offering").
 The Offering consists entirely of shares of common stock to be sold by the Selling Stockholders, and the Company will not receive any proceeds from the sale of the shares being offered by the Selling Stockholders.

 Jefferies is acting as underwriter for the Offering.